 Road trip!
 Somehow, the call of the highway is especially strong in spring.
 We want to feel the wind on our face and see something new and unusual.

-Wisconsin has four state scenic byways: the Great River Road between Prescott and Kieler; the Lower Wisconsin River Road between Lodi and Prairie du Chien the Door County Coastal Byway and the new Wisconsin Lake Superior Scenic Byway around the Bayfield Peninsula.
+Wisconsin has one national scenic byway, the Great River Road along the Mississippi, and three state byways: the Lower Wisconsin River Road between Lodi and Prairie du Chien; the Door County Coastal Byway; and the Wisconsin Lake Superior Scenic Byway around the Bayfield Peninsula.